+Note: The Patient Encounter Supplier shall be grouped with the Patient Demographics Consumer, or the Pateint Demographics Supplier, or both.

 Actor Grouping of Patient Encounter Supplier

 In order to obtain patient identity and demographics information to serve its patient encounter message functions in transaction [ITI-31], a Patient Encounter Supplier is required to be grouped with either a Patient Demographics Supplier or a Patient Demographics Consumer, as shown in Figure 14.4.1-1.